johnnoel/ceetea.uk/content/posts/asset-management.md

 The man’s jaw was clenched as if to stop himself salivating.
 I had already been paid, in full and the thought of just sublimating into some hedonistic binge in a backwater town had crossed my mind.
 Sitting here now, I was glad I hadn’t.
 If it wasn’t the box making me feel like I wanted to pull my fingernails out, it was the man knotting my stomach and ringing my fight-or-flight bell.

-“And you didn’t open the box.”
+“And you didn’t open it.”
 It wasn’t a question.
 Eyes still fixed on the box.

 “As instructed.”
 I answered anyway.